infinum/frontend-handbook/Styleguide.md

 [1, 2, 3].map(
   (number) =>
-    `As time went by, the string containing the ${number} became much ` + "longer.
-So we needed to break it over multiple lines."
+    `As time went by, the string containing the ${number} became much ` + 'longer.
+So we needed to break it over multiple lines.'
 );
 ```